ngnlang/ngn/README.md

 | `const status = "go"` | local | immutable | immutable | owned |
 | `static DATA = [1..=1000]` | global | immutable | immutable | borrowed |

-> The `static` example uses psuedocode to mimic creating an array of numbers from 1 to 1000, inclusively.
+> The `static` example uses pseudocode to mimic creating an array of numbers from 1 to 1000, inclusively.

 ### `var`